practicusai/docs/docs/setup-guide.md

 5. For User name enter **admin**, click Access key and Password check boxes (see below screenshot)
 6. In Set permissions section select _Attach existing policies directly_ and pick _AdministratorAccess_ (see below screenshot)
 7. In the last screen carefully save your **Access Key ID**, **Secret access key** and Password (see below screenshot)
 8. All done!
-You can continue with the next step, [Enabling AWS marketplace](#enabling-aws-marketplace)
+You can continue with the next step, [Enabling on AWS marketplace](#3-enable-on-aws-marketplace)

 **Notes:**